PhilippBongartz/DrosophilaHistoneComplex/Pipeline/README_Pipeline.txt

 The whole pipeline has been tested on mac and linux.
 As development is ongoing and each pipeline step depends on its predecessors, there is nonetheless a lot of room for things to go wrong.
 If you experience problems running the pipeline, please do not hesitate to mail philipp.bongartz@h-its.org with a description of the problem.

+The pipeline can also be applied to real data, starting with a fasta file containing PacBio reads sampled from a repeat complex.
+However, ideally in a preprocessing step all unique sequences in the data would be detected, classified and excised, so that only the repeat sequences are arranged into the multiple sequence alignment.
+As mentioned in the paper, this step is currently being done manually and its automatisation is a possible direction for future work.

 In the following I provide a description of every program in the pipeline, each closing with the compile and run commands.